dataq-instruments/ClearingProcedure/README.md

-# WARNING  This is a not revertable clearing procedure and it will render your instrument useless
+# WARNING  This is a not revertable procedure and it will render your instrument useless

 1. Download and install the flash program for Windows from https://www.ti.com/tool/LMFLASHPROGRAMMER